Deadly mining protests in Liberia kill 1 and injure many, official says

 “Our people need free movement and the army needs to be in the barracks and not among civilians,” Dosii told lawmakers in the House of Representatives.
 Contracting armed officers prioritized the interests of foreign companies that deplete Liberia's mineral wealth, over the safety of its citizens, he added.

-Piah, the information minister, blamed the discontent in the mining sector on the previous administration, led by former President George Weah who lost the election last November to Joseph Boakai.
+Piah, the information minister, blamed at a news conference on Thursday the discontent in the mining sector on the previous administration, led by former President George Weah who lost the election last November to Joseph Boakai.

 Weah was elected in 2017 after promising to fight corruption, poverty and generate infrastructure development.
 It was the first democratic transfer of power in the mineral-rich West African nation since the end of the country’s back-to-back civil wars between 1989 and 2003 that killed some 250,000 people.